 - JFM maintains necessary reserves to cope with the interest rate risk resulting from a duration gap between lending and funding. - As assets and liabilities in JFM's general account will expand as a result of lending to local governments and funding, JFM carries out an ALM analysis of this account in a timely and appropriate manner to further enhance the effectiveness of its management of interest rate risk.
-In order to reduce exposure to interest rate risk, JFM has established a medium-term management target for five years from fiscal 2013, in which the duration gap is to be maintained below approximately two years. - To achieve its objective, JFM has taken measures to manage the duration gap on liabilities issuing longer than 10-year bonds under ultra-low interest rate circumstances and other flexible funding operations while pursuing the best bond conditions with flexible funding operations. - JFM's lending for temporary financial countermeasures funding accounts for approximately 40% of the overall outstanding loans in the general account.
-However, the interest rates for temporary financial countermeasures funding are revised every 5 or 10 years.
-In addition, JFM will revise its lending rate by the 30th year at the latest for its loans with maturities longer than 30 years, which also contributes to moderate the duration on assets (lending). - The management account, which manages assets related to loans extended by the Predecessor, is currently exposed to greater interest rate risk than the general account.
+In order to reduce exposure to interest rate risk, JFM has established a medium-term management target for five years from fiscal 2013, in which the duration gap is to be maintained below approximately two years. - To achieve its objective, from the viewpoint of moderating the duration on assets (lending), the interest rates for temporary financial countermeasures funding which accounts for approximately 40% of the overall outstanding loans in the general account, are revised every 5 or 10 years.
+In addition, JFM will revise its lending rate by the 30th year at the latest for its loans with maturities longer than 30 years.
+And, in terms of funding side, JFM has taken measures to manage the duration on liabilities (bonds and loan) through issuing longer than 10-year bonds continuously under the ultra-low interest rate circumstances and carefully choosing maturities of bonds to be issued by utilizing its FLIP and Open Issuance scheme. - The management account, which manages assets related to loans extended by the Predecessor, is exposed to interest rate risk.
 To address such risk, JFM contributes to the required reserves for interest rate volatility as described above.
 In accordance with Article 14 of the Supplementary Provisions of the Law, a portion of JFM's management account reserve for interest rate volatility is to be transferred to the Japanese national government.
-The transfer is scheduled to occur over a period of three years from fiscal 2015 through fiscal 2017, with the aim of transferring up to 600,000 million yen.
+The transfer is scheduled to occur over a period of three years from fiscal 2015 through fiscal 2017, with the aim of transferring up to 600,000 million yen, and over a period of three years from fiscal 2017 through fiscal 2019, with the aim of transferring up to 800,000 million yen.
 The amount of transfer is to be within the amount which the Japanese national government deems as an amount exceeding the requisite amount of reserve necessary for the smooth operation of JFM's management account at the time of transfer and in the future, in light of JFM's financial condition. - Pipeline risk